instana/openapi/spec/descriptions/tagSyntheticResults.md

 ### Optional Parameters

-**pagination** if you use pagination you most probably want to fix the timeFrame for the retrieved metrics
+**pagination** if you use pagination you should use the same timeFrame for all of the pages you want to query
 1. *page* select the page number you want to retrieve
 2. *pageSize* set the number of Synthetic locations you want to return with one query